OfficeDev/VBA-content/Office-Mac-VBA/idMSOExcelMac.md

-# idSMOs supported in Excel for Mac
+# idMSOs supported in Excel for Mac

 Find the idMSOs that are supported in Excel in Office 2016 for Mac.